compoundingeffects/bigpictureschool/botany.md

     - Plant hormones, which are like chemical messengers, control things like how cells grow, when plants flower, and when fruits develop.

 8. **Plant reproduction**: Plants can reproduce in two main ways:
-    - **Sexual reproduction**: This involves seeds.
+    - **Sexual reproduction**: Sexual reproduction involves seeds.
 Male and female parts of the plant combine to make a seed, which can grow into a new plant.
-    - **Asexual reproduction**: This is when a new plant grows from a part of the parent plant, like a stem or root.
+    - **Asexual reproduction**: Asexual reproduction is when a new plant grows from a part of the parent plant, like a stem or root.

 9. **More on plant reproduction**:
     - Flowers are the reproductive organs of many plants.
 They contain male parts (stamens) and female parts (pistils).